Gets or sets a semicolon-delimited string that indicates which databases and tables to use for the Microsoft SQL Server cache dependency.

 Assembly: System.Web (in System.Web.dll)

-The ObjectDataSource supports only polling.
-The SqlCacheDependency string is used to create a SqlDependency object that is passed to the DbCommand constructor before the Select method is executed.
-The string identifies databases and tables according to the same format that is used by the @ Page directive, where the first part of the string is a connection string to a SQL Server database, followed by a colon delimiter, and finally the name of the database table (for example, "connectionstring1:table1").
-If the property depends on more than one table, the connection string and table name pairs are separated by semicolons (for example, "connectionstring1:table1";connectionstring2:table2").
+The "connectionstring1:table1").
+If the property depends on more than one table, the connection string-and-table name pairs are separated by semicolons (for example, "connectionstring1:table1";connectionstring2:table2").string identifies databases and tables according to the same format that is used by the @ Page directive, where the first part of the string is a connection string to a Microsoft SQL Server database, followed by a colon delimiter, and finally the name of the database table (for example,

-The following code example demonstrates how to create a SQL Server cache dependency and set the property of a ObjectDataSource control.
+The following code example demonstrates how to create a SQL Server cache dependency and set the SqlDataSource control.
 In this example, the database is polled every 120 seconds.
-If the data in the Northwind Traders Employees table changes during that time, any data that is cached by the ObjectDataSource control and displayed by the GridView control is expired and a new set of data is retrieved on the next request for the page.
+If the data in the Northwind Traders Employees table changes during that time, any data that is cached by the SqlDataSource control and displayed by the GridView control is refreshed by the SqlDataSource control the next time the database is polled.property of a